 This manual contains information regarding RIT travel policies and procedures.
-Additional information regarding travel, reimbursement process as well as accounting practices and procedures is available on the Controller's Office web page.
+Additional information regarding travel, reimbursement process as well as accounting practices and procedures is available on the Accounts Payable web page.

 If you have questions regarding information in this manual, call a member of the Controller's Office Travel Team:

-- Christa Abugasea, Director of Payroll & Accounts Payable Services at 475-2418
+- Christa Abugasea, Executive Director of Payroll & Accounts Payable Services at 475-2418

 Table of Contents